Louis Poirson: Kidnapping and murder series

-Lucie Pham-Ngoc-Bich, 73 years old, resides at the retirement home A.R.E.P.A on Frédéric Chopin street, at Val Fourré in Mantes-la-Jolie, she was "disconcerting of naivety" and under tutelage.
+Lucie Pham-Ngoc-Bich, 73 years old, resides at the retirement home A.R.E.P.A. on Frédéric Chopin street, at Val Fourré in Mantes-la-Jolie, she was "disconcerting of naivety" and under tutelage.
 On 28 April 1999, she went out for a walk in the street, as she did every day.
 Poirson, driving his wife's car, passed by her and offered to take her away, and she got on board.
 Soon after, she asked him to stop because she wanted to urinate.
-As soon as he could, he stopped the car on a rest area, got out of the car and brought her out.
+As soon as he could, he stopped the car in a rest area, got out of the car and brought her out.
 He then found that she had relieved herself on her passenger seat.
 Furious, he pushed her violently, she fell and was stunned.
 He put her back in the car and took her to La Villeneuve-en-Chevrie on the farm where he worked.
-They quarreled again and he strangled her, then carried the body behind the farm to the edge of the field in Chaufour-lès-Bonnières and buried it.
+They quarrelled again and he strangled her, then carried the body behind the farm to the edge of the field in Chaufour-lès-Bonnières and buried it.

 On 5 September 1999, Charlotte Berson, 79, a widow, went for a walk in the countryside near her home in Pacy-sur-Eure, as she did every day.
 Poirson, driving his wife's car, passed by her, stopping, and blocking her passage.
 He offered to take her by car.
-She categorically refuses and knocked on the hood of the car to clear the passage.
-He feared that she had damaged the car by striking on it, became furious and pushed Berson violently, who fell on a stone and was knocked unconscious.
+She categorically refused and knocked on the hood of the car to clear the passage.
+He feared that she had damaged the car by striking it, became furious and pushed Berson violently, who fell on a stone and was knocked unconscious.
 He put her in the car and took her to La Villeneuve-en-Chevrie where he strangled her.
 He then put her back in the car and hid the naked body in a thicket at Chaussy.
 He poured hydrochloric acid on her face and hands in the hope of preventing her from being identified.
 Berson's family reported her disappearance.
 On 3 October 1999, two hunters discovered the corpse.
 She was still wearing her watch on her wrist.
 She was identified by the serial number on the pin in the left wrist.
 The family recognized her watch.
 Investigators believed she was sequestered about two weeks before her body was abandoned, as the acid delayed the appearance of the burying beetles.
 The study of the bolus during the autopsy concluded that Berson was killed the day of her disappearance, and contradicted the observations of the entomological analysis.